Loading...

 Batch processing is a powerful approach for handling large volumes of requests efficiently.
 Instead of processing requests one at a time with immediate responses, batch processing allows you to submit multiple requests together for asynchronous processing.
 This pattern is particularly useful when:

-The Message Batches API is our first implementation of this pattern.
+The Message Batches API is Anthropic's first implementation of this pattern.

 The Message Batches API is a powerful, cost-effective way to asynchronously process large volumes of Messages requests.
 This approach is well-suited to tasks that do not require immediate responses, with most batches finishing in less than 1 hour while reducing costs by 50% and increasing throughput.